rflamary/python-webgen/README.md

 * markdown (>= 2.1)
 * pybtex (>= 0.15) (for bibtex plugin)

-Those can be easily installed on debian-like linux with:
+Those can be easily installed on debian-based linux with:

-	apt-get install python-argparse python-configobj python-jinja2 python-markdown
+	apt-get install python-argparse python-configobj python-jinja2 python-markdown (pybtex)

 ### Testing